Mike Trost

-Michael J. Trost was a Major League Baseball catcher.
-He played for the St. Louis Brows of the American Association in 17 games during the 1890 season and for the Louisville Colonels of the National League in 3 games in 1895.
+Michael J. Trost (1866–1901) was a Major League Baseball catcher.
+He played for the St. Louis Browns of the American Association in 17 games during the 1890 season and for the Louisville Colonels of the National League in 3 games in 1895.
 He also had an extensive minor league baseball career that lasted from 1888 until 1900.
 He was the player/manager for the Newport News Shipbuilders of the Virginia League in 1900.